-Substitute House Bill No. 7102 seeks to improve maternal and infant health care by developing a strategic plan to increase the availability of birth centers and birthing hospitals in areas with high Medicaid recipient populations and limited access to such facilities.
-The Commissioner of Health Strategy, in collaboration with the Commissioners of Social Services and Public Health, will identify barriers to establishing these centers and hospitals, propose state incentives for their opening, and evaluate best practices nationwide to ensure sustainability.
-A report detailing recommendations and potential state appropriations for this initiative is required by January 1, 2027.
-The bill also establishes a Connecticut Fatherhood Initiative (CFI) Council to oversee objectives related to fatherhood and family services, emphasizing the importance of fathers in maternal health and allowing the Commissioner of Social Services to apply for federal and private funds to support responsible parenting programs.
+Substitute House Bill No. 7102, also known as Public Act No. 25-38, aims to enhance maternal and infant health care in Connecticut by establishing a strategic plan to increase the availability of birth centers and birthing hospitals in areas with high Medicaid recipient populations and limited access to such facilities.
+The Commissioner of Health Strategy, in collaboration with the Commissioners of Social Services and Public Health, is tasked with identifying barriers to opening these centers, proposing state incentives, and evaluating best practices from across the nation.
+A report detailing recommendations and potential state appropriations needed for this initiative is required by January 1, 2027.

 Statutes affected: Raised Bill: